betterscientificsoftware/Webinar-Process/guidance.md

 **Purpose**: The following text (to be sent by e-mail) aims at providing guidance to speakers in HPC Best Practices Webinar Series.
+Text in [] means a placeholder.

 **E-mail subject**: preparations for [webinar date] webinar